At a glance: Test ad network integration using marketer apps.

 If the marketer has enabled the permission Configure in-app event postbacks in its integration settings for your ad network, you can map AppsFlyer events to the events that you log in your servers.

-In your AppsFlyer dashboard, click on Integrated partners and choose your ad network.
+In your app's AppsFlyer dashboard, from the side menu, select Active integrations and choose your ad network.
 Under the Integration tab scroll down to In-app event settings.
 Choose the in-app event and map it to the corresponding event:

 Triggering in-app events

 Once you know which in-app events the marketer records, and event mapping is in place, trigger a few events from the installed app.

 Ad networks don’t have access to the Events Dashboard and can see in-app events on Overview Dashboard only after the advertiser enables the Access aggregate in-app events data ad network permission.
 However, you can export in-app event-related data from the In-app events postback report.